gc3-uzh-ch/gridka-school/tutorial/overview.rst

 Network Setup
 +++++++++++++

-Each virtual machine has 3 network interfaces, with the exception of the **network-node** that have 4.
+Each virtual machine has 2 network interfaces, with the exception of the **network-node** and **neutron-node** that have 3.
 Some of these interfaces have been already configured, so that you can already connect to them using either the "*public*" or the private ip address.

 These are the networks we are going to use: